 Chemotherapy is a cancer treatment with a variety of anti-cancer drugs.
 It is used frequently to treat mesothelioma.
-According to Cancer.org, more clinical studies are needed to find the best chemotherapy drugs to fight mesothelioma.
+According to Cancer.org, more clinical studies are needed to find the best chemotherapy drugs with a good success rate to fight mesothelioma.
 Today, the best way to treat asbestos cancer is with chemotherapy combined with surgery.
 (Cancer.org)

 If mesothelioma is treated with surgery, chemotherapy may be used first to attempt to shrink the tumor and reduce the risk of it spreading.
 This is known as neoadjuvant therapy.

 Chemotherapy also can be given to the patient after surgery to kill cancer cells that remain.
 This is called adjuvant therapy and can help to prevent cancer from coming back.

 If surgery does not remove cancer, chemotherapy can be the major treatment option.
 Chemotherapy could shrink the tumors or slow their growth, but it is uncommon for chemotherapy to make mesothelioma disappear.
 Below is more information about treatment options for mesothelioma with chemotherapy drugs.